NYSCP LADO - Managing Allegations Against Those Who Work or Volunteer With Children - Procedure - North Yorkshire

 If immediate suspension is considered necessary, the rationale and justification for such a course of action should be recorded by the Senior Manager and provided to the NYC LADO.
 This record should also include what alternatives to suspension have been considered and, if they were rejected, why.

-In the case of foster carers, the responsible authority should give consideration as to whether the child or children can remain in the placement, and/or whether there should be temporary freezing of the placement.
+In the case of foster carers, the responsible authority should give consideration as to whether the child or children can remain in the placement, and/or whether there should be a temporary freezing of the placement.

-Notifications and Responsibilities
+Notifications and Responsibilities:

-It is the responsibility of the employer /organisation to inform the individual that they are subject of an allegation and the details of that allegation, following agreement with the LADO and any other agencies about what can be shared.
+• Inform the individual that they are the subject of an allegation and provide details of the allegation, following agreement with the LADO and any other relevant agencies regarding what information can be shared.

-It is the responsibility of the employer /organisation to keep the relevant individual up to date with the progress of the case and to give them the opportunity to participate fully in any investigation and to make full representation.
+• Keep the individual updated on the progress of the case and ensure they are given the opportunity to participate fully in any investigation and to make full representation.

-It is the responsibility of the employer /organisation to ensure the relevant individual is aware of the possible outcomes and the implications in terms of references and referrals.
+• Ensure the individual is aware of the possible outcomes of the investigation and the implications in terms of references and potential referrals to external bodies.

-At the conclusion of the case, it is the responsibility of the employer /organisation to formally inform the parent, child/ren and any other relevant individual of the outcome of the case and the outcome of any internal / disciplinary process, in confidence.
+At the conclusion of the case, the employer or organisation must formally inform the parent, child(ren), and any other relevant individuals of:

 Monitoring and Outcomes:

-The NYC LADO should monitor and record the progress of each case, on a regular basis depending on its complexity, but usually on a monthly basis.
-The final review will include discussions with Police, Employers, NYC CYPS Children & Families, as appropriate.
-The LADO will convene review / update meetings / discussions as appropriate.
+Monitoring: The NYC LADO should monitor and record the progress of each case, on a regular basis depending on its complexity, but typically monthly.

-No Further Action: Allegation, after consideration, does not meet the criteria for these procedures
+• No Further Action: Allegation, after consideration, does not meet the criteria for these procedures.

-Substantiated: there is sufficient evidence to prove the allegation
+• Substantiated: there is sufficient evidence to prove the allegation

-False: there is sufficient evidence to disprove the allegation
+• False: there is sufficient evidence to disprove the allegation

-Malicious: there is sufficient evidence to disprove the allegation and there has been a deliberate act to deceive
+• Malicious: there is sufficient evidence to disprove the allegation and there has been a deliberate act to deceive

-Unfounded: to reflect cases where there is no evidence or proper basis which supports the allegation being made
+• Unfounded: to reflect cases where there is no evidence or proper basis which supports the allegation being made

-Unsubstantiated: there is insufficient evidence to prove or disprove the allegation.
+• Unsubstantiated: there is insufficient evidence to prove or disprove the allegation.
 The term, therefore, does not imply guilt or innocence.

 The employer will inform the relevant individual of the outcome in writing, including: